ac812/mcb-python/docs/_build/html/_sources/modules_packages.md

 ***module_name*.`fun1()`** or ***preferred_name*`.fun1()`** if a *preferred_name* was specified when importing the module.

-In this course we will be looking into importing modules from two popular packages; `matplotlib` and `numpy`.
+In this practical we will be looking into importing modules from two popular packages; `matplotlib` and `numpy`.